Includes dogs, cats and birds

 included.
 This evaluation will become part of the resident's

-officers from other services.
-The review will be discussed with the
+permanent file.
+The review will be discussed with the resident in a

-resident in a formal meeting with the section chief and/or program
+formal meeting with the section chief and/or program director.

-director.
-Residents are given the opportunity to respond to this
+Residents are given the opportunity to respond to this evaluation,

 The academic rank of the resident will be Veterinary Resident